. Driver License Services

 For customers without an SSN, please click here.

-3. Proofs of Residential Address
+3. Proofs of Residential Address (must be a Florida residential address, not post office box)

-- Deed, mortgage, monthly mortgage statement, mortgage payment booklet or residential rental/lease agreement;
+- Deed, mortgage, monthly mortgage statement, mortgage payment booklet, or residential rental/lease agreement;

 - Florida voter registration card;